Ham Pineapple Raisins Casserole | Sweet & Tangy Baked Ham Dinner

 It’s a great way to use leftover ham and it bakes in about 45 minutes, making it an easy weeknight casserole with classic mid-century flavor.

-3. In a saucepan, heat pineapple syrup and vinegar.
-In a small bowl, mix brown sugar, cornstarch, dry mustard, and salt; whisk into the hot liquid and stir until thickened.
+Make Sauce: In a saucepan, heat the pineapple syrup and vinegar.
+In a small bowl, mix the brown sugar, cornstarch, dry mustard, and salt.
+Whisk this dry mixture into the hot liquid and stir constantly until the sauce thickens.

-4. Stir in soy sauce, pour sauce over casserole, and bake about 45 minutes.
-Serves 6.
+Finish & Bake: Stir the soy sauce into the thickened mixture, pour the sauce over the casserole, and bake for 45 minutes.

 Ham Pineapple Raisins Casserole FAQ